Edward144/Clover-CMS/README.md

 * Excerpt - this is another field mostly used for news, the excerpt will appear on the list view of the news post type
 * Content - a TinyMCE 5 editor for creating the content for the item

+### Comments

+When a comment is posted on any post that allowa them it will appear here.
+You are able to search for comments by: id, content, author.

+You are able to modify the content of the comment by typing into it's textarea and clicking the modify button.
+This will then be reflected on the front end along with a note that an administrative user has modified the comment.
+This is mostly usefuly for censoring inappropriate comments.

+The original comment will be stored and can be recovered by deleting the whole content of the comment and clicking modify.

+Along with the comment will be the authors name, either a name typed out themselves if they are a guest user, or the name tied to their profile if they are registered.
+An IP address will be shown if one can be obtained, this can be useful for blocking malicious users or bots spamming the comment forms.
+If the comment is a reply, then the ID of the parent comment will be displayed, this can be clicked to view that parent comment.
+The date and time the comment was originally displayed is also shown.

+Next to the comment details are the controls to modify or delete a comment.
+You are able to change the approval of a comment by checking or unchecking the "Approved" box and clicking modify.
+Unapproved comments will be highlighted in red and will no longer appear on the front end, this will also hide any replies.

+You can choose whether or not comments are allowed on a given post via a checkbox no the lefthand side.
+The comments form will not be displayed if comments are not allowed, and no comments currently exist for that post.
+Otherwise existing comments will be displayed, but the form to post new comments will not be loaded and a message explaining that comments are now disabled is displayed.

+Within settings is an option to choose whether new comments are approved when posted or not.
+This is set to unapproved by default.

 ### Forms

 You can create forms that can be displayed within a page by copying the displayed shortcode into the TinyMCE editor.
 In the form editor you can set a name for the form which is used for your reference only, with the exception of a contact form script that has already been provided.